 Mass communication is a field of many opportunities.
 The field gives room for skills and ability to show as well as provide room for creativity.
 So, if mass communication is that course you want to study and they have confused you about the pay, I hope this post has clarified things for you.

-You can now proceed with your admission into a tertiary institution, study mass communication and go for your NYSC.
-If you want, you can also seek further academic pursuit and try out some professional courses as the salary of mass communication graduate is something to have after the month.
+You can now proceed with your admission into a tertiary institution, study mass communication, and go for your NYSC.
+If you want, you can also seek further academic pursuits and try out some professional courses as the salary of a mass communication graduate is something to have after the month.